firebase/genkit/docs/evaluation.md

   },
   async (filePath) => {
     filePath = path.resolve(filePath);
+    // `extractText` loads the PDF and extracts its contents as text.
-    const pdfTxt = await run("extract-text", () => extractText(filePath));
+    // See our RAG documentation for more details. const pdfTxt = await run("extract-text", () => extractText(filePath));

     const chunks = await run("chunk-it", async () =>